dmbarbour/glas/docs/GlasDesign.md

 Records are immutable.
 However, we can model record 'update' by a function that produces a copy of the record except for specified labels, which are added, removed, or have a value replaced.
 Glas provides syntax for record updates, and supports [row-polymorphic updates](https://en.wikipedia.org/wiki/Row_polymorphism).

 Glas distinguishes 'open' and 'closed' records.
 Closed records are the default.
 An open record is represented as `(x:6, y:7, ...)`.
 Open records allow fields to be added via unification.
-Closed records include an implicit field to support reflection on the set of defined fields, but block the adding of new fields via unification.
+Closed records include an implicit field to support reflection on the set of defined fields, but forbid adding new fields via unification.
 We can unify closed records, so long as no new fields are added.

 Glas variants are modeled as closed, singleton records, e.g. `circle:(radius:3, color:red)`.
-Glas leverages the implicit field for reflection on closed records to support pattern matching on variants and records.
+Glas can leverage the closed record reflection field for pattern matching on variants and records.
+The trivial case of a singleton variants can be recognized by a compiler and encoded with zero overhead, and is suitable as a symbolic type wrapper.

-Records are often used as function parameters in Glas.
-By leveraging closed records, functions may conveniently support *optional* parameters.

 The empty, closed record `()` serves as the Glas unit type and value.
-The unit variant `foo:()` is very convenient for modeling simple enumerations and optional flag-like parameters, so Glas provides a convenient shorthand: `'foo` is equivalent to `foo:()`.
+The unit variant `foo:()` is very convenient for modeling simple enumerations, so Glas provides a convenient shorthand: `'foo` is equivalent to `foo:()`.

 *Aside:* The empty, open record `(...)` serves as an anonymous future.
 Use of parentheses around an unlabeled expression, such as `(expr)`, can usefully serve as a precedence indicator.

 ## Lists, Tuples, Arrays

-Lists are modeled as a recursive structure of variants and records:
+Glas lists are modeled as a recursive structure of variants and records:

         type List a = list:(head: a, tail: List a) | 'null